Château du Rivau: Royal Stable

 Joan of Arc came to Le Rivau to fetch horses in 1429.
 At that time, war horses were already bred at le Rivau, where the current commons stand.

 During the Renaissance period, François de Beauvau, the King's chief squire, decided to build stables (most certainly in wood) where they had existed at the time of the Hundred-Years War.
 He died during the battle of Romagne, to the side of Bayard in 1524.
-His heir, Gabriel de Beauvau daringly undertook the erection of original stables, whose plans were directly inspired from the Italian architectures, knights had discovered while fighting for the King.
+His heir, Gabriel de Beauvau daringly undertook the erection of original stables, whose plans were directly inspired by the Italian architecture, knights had discovered while fighting for the King.

 Until then the Rivau's stables were only meant to be functional and had no ornaments whatsoever.
 One of le Rivau's main idiosyncrasies comes from the fact that for the first time in the history of equestrian architecture, stables were designed by an architect who developed a pioneer style.

-Fairytale gardens
+Gardens

 The 12 gardens of Rivau are designated a Jardin Remarquable (by a French organisation that recognises remarkable gardens).
-They are inspired by fairy tales and legends and take the visitors on a beautiful and fantastical journey.
-The Rivau fairytale gardens are also a treat for rose lovers and gardeners, as they display a collection of more than 300 roses from famous rose breeders such as André Eve or David Austin.
+They are inspired by fairy tales and legends.
+The Rivau gardens display a collection of more than 300 roses, which are from rose breeders such as André Eve or David Austin.

 Art

-Le Rivau is also famous for the contemporary sculptures that are displayed around the gardens, with pieces by artists such as Fabien Verschaere, Cat Loray, Jerôme Basserode, Frans Krajcberg and Philippe Ramette.
+Le Rivau also contains a collection of contemporary sculptures that are displayed around the gardens, with pieces by artists such as Fabien Verschaere, Cat Loray, Jerôme Basserode, Frans Krajcberg and Philippe Ramette.